Subito-it/Mendoza/README.md

 #### Nodes configuration

-When setting up nodes you'll be asked to specify a label that identifies the node, the address, an authentication method and the administrator password that will be required to install new runtimes if needed.
-When not providing the administrator password test dispatch will fail if the requested simulator runtime isn't properly installed.
+When setting up nodes you'll be asked:

+- label that identifies the node
+- address
+- authentication method
+- ram disk: you can optionally specify if the node should use a ram disk.
+This has a significant benefit in performances on older machines that have no SSD disk.

+*iOS projects only*
+- administator password: providing an administrator password will allow to automatically install new runtimes if needed
-You'll be asked how many simulators to run at once, the rule of thumb is that you can run 1 simulator per physical CPU core.
+- concurrent simulators: manually enter the number of concurrent simulators to use at once.
+The rule of thumb is that you can run 1 simulator per physical CPU core.
 Specifying more that one simulator per core will work but this will result in slower total execution time because the node will be over-utilized.

-Optionally you can specify if the node should use a ram disk.
-This has a significant benefit in performances on older machines that have no SSD disk.

 #### Destination node